 - Pick the right place and time – It is probably best to approach them when they are either not drinking or have had very little to drink.
 For someone that has severe AUD, it is important to know that they will always have to have alcohol in their bloodstream to prevent dangerous seizures from occurring.
 Make sure they have your full attention and can understand what you are saying to them.

 - Approach them with your concerns in a caring way – Be open and honest with them about your concerns.
 Don’t threaten them, make any accusations, be negative, or make excuses for them and their behavior.
 Be compassionate, non-judgmental, and try to be understanding of what they are going through.

 - Offer your support and encourage them to get help – Offer to help them.
 Let them know you will be there every step of the way and will take them to get help.
 Develop a plan and follow through.
 Do not enable this person.
 You can be there to help and support them without enabling them.
 Agree to go to AA or 12-step meetings with them as well.

 - Intervene – Staging an intervention would be the very last thing you should do if all else fails, and they won’t agree to get help.
 The alcoholic may feel like they are being ganged up on during an intervention, and interventions do require a group of friends and family to get involved along with a therapist.
 However, getting a therapist involved could help advise the family, explain treatment options, and they can help find programs in your area.

 Treatment for Alcohol Dependence

 If you or someone you love is struggling with an addiction, our addiction specialists are available around the clock to assist you.
-Evoke Wellness MA offers evidence-based addiction treatment.
+Evoke Wellness at Cohasset offers evidence-based addiction treatment.
 Our solution-focused addiction treatment will lead you on a road to long-lasting recovery.
 You don’t have to suffer any longer, call us today for information on our professional alcoholism treatment programs.